-She is PI for a major project which has developed an off-ramp for the information highway by "Creating the Public Connection" , bringing real-time earth and space science data to museums and schools (originally sponsored by NASA's Digital Library Technology Program).
+She is the director for a major project which has developed an off-ramp for the information highway by "Creating the Public Connection" , bringing real-time earth and space science data to museums and schools (originally sponsored by NASA's Digital Library Technology Program).
 Over three million people have interacted with her exhibits and planetarium shows at the Houston Museum of Natural Science and other museums, and another two million with her web sites.
-Over 250,000 of her educational CD-Roms and planetarium videos have been distributed through her spinoff company spaceupdate.com.
+Over 300,000 of her educational CD and DVD-Roms and planetarium videos have been distributed through her spinoff company spaceupdate.com.
 She has also been a leader in public education activities, including being director for four years for teacher education projects sponsored by the National Science Foundation and the Eisenhower Foundation, in collaboration with Dr. Carolyn Sumners of the Houston Museum of Natural Science (HMNS).
-Their latest collaboration is the creation and marketing of "Discovery Domes", portable digital theaters to teach earth and space science, with over 160 installations in 33 countries and 3 states.
-She has guided many scientific tours, including total solar eclipse trips to Canada in 1979, Louisiana (annular), Mexico in 1991, Peru in 1994, the Caribbean in 1998, the Black Sea in 1999, Madagascar in 2001, Libya in 2006, China in 2008 and 2009, Tahiti in 2010, annular in May 2012, and Australia in November 2012, with an upcoming transatlantic eclipse cruise in 2013.
+Their latest collaboration is the creation and marketing of "Discovery Domes", portable digital theaters to teach earth and space science, with over 210 installations in 33 countries and 34 states, through her distribution company ePlanetarium.
+She has guided many scientific tours, including total solar eclipse trips to Canada in 1979, Louisiana (annular), Mexico in 1991, Peru in 1994, the Caribbean in 1998, the Black Sea in 1999, Madagascar in 2001, Libya in 2006, China in 2008 and 2009, Tahiti in 2010, annular in May 2012, Australia in November 2012, and transatlantic in November 2013, with an upcoming Indonesian trip in 2016.

 She is a Fellow of the American Geophysical Union , where she serves on the SPA Public Education Committee.
-In 2009, she received the AGU "Athelstan Spilhaus Award" for service in public education.
+In 2009, she received the AGU "Athelstan Spilhaus Award" and in 2013 she won the "SPARC" Award (Space Physics and Astronomy Richard Carrington Award) for service in public education.
 She is the Rice University representative and former Chair of the Council of Institutions of the USRA - the Universities Space Research Association.
 She has served on advisory committees for NASA, NSF, NCAR, Los Alamos National Laboratory, NAS/NRC and AAU.She tweets at "@discoverydome" and "@PatReiff"and has an outreach Facebook persona "Discovery Dome".